DEFRA/water-abstraction-acceptance-tests/cypress/e2e/internal/billing/two-part-tariff/review/README.md

 - **Acceptance Criteria**:
   - Licence has no issues flagged
   - Licence status is ’ready’
-  - Nothing is allocated to the charge element of reference
+  - Nothing is allocated to the charge element or reference

 ### Scenario 9: A Licence Without Return Submissions
 - **Description**: Tests handling of licences with no return submissions and verifies correct flagging and allocation.